What's in this article?

 Since the messages will need to be specifically targeted to certain clients, you’ll set up separate drips for current clients, prospective clients, and referral partners.

 Drip campaign examples

-When a new mortgage lead first submits their contact information to you via a web form, you can automatically send out a welcome email or text.
+- Send out a welcome email or text when a new mortgage lead first submits their contact information to you via a web form

-You can set up follow-up “drips” based on their specific inquiry, such as information on FHA loans, or recommend other services on your websites like your mortgage calculators or blog.
+- Set up follow-up “drips” based on a specific inquiry, such as information on FHA loans, or recommend other services on your websites like your mortgage calculators or blog

 Mortgage website optimization

 Research shows that nearly every potential homebuyer today is starting their search online, or at least using it at some point in their journey.

 Optimizing your mortgage website is a guaranteed long-term method for gaining new leads.

 Far too many businesses overlook their website or let it grow stale and outdated.
 A fresh website is your digital home base, so it should be a top priority in your digital mortgage marketing plan.